Dupixent FDA Approval History

 Company: Regeneron Pharmaceuticals, Inc.

-Treatment for: Atopic Dermatitis, Asthma, Chronic Rhinosinusitis With Nasal Polyps, Eosinophilic Esophagitis, Prurigo Nodularis, COPD
+Treatment for: Atopic Dermatitis, Asthma, Chronic Rhinosinusitis With Nasal Polyps, Eosinophilic Esophagitis, Prurigo Nodularis, COPD, Urticaria

-Dupixent (dupilumab) is an interleukin-4 receptor alpha antagonist used for the treatment of atopic dermatitis, asthma, chronic rhinosinusitis with nasal polyposis, eosinophilic esophagitis, prurigo nodularis, and chronic obstructive pulmonary disease (COPD).
+Dupixent (dupilumab) is an interleukin-4 receptor alpha antagonist used for the treatment of atopic dermatitis, asthma, chronic rhinosinusitis with nasal polyposis, eosinophilic esophagitis, prurigo nodularis, chronic obstructive pulmonary disease (COPD), and chronic spontaneous urticaria.

 - Dupixent is indicated for the treatment of:

-- Atopic Dermatitis - for the treatment of adult and pediatric patients aged 6 months and older with moderate-to-severe atopic dermatitis whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
+- Atopic Dermatitis for the treatment of adult and pediatric patients aged 6 months and older with moderate-to-severe AD whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
 Dupixent can be used with or without topical corticosteroids.

-- Chronic Rhinosinusitis with Nasal Polyposis - as an add-on maintenance treatment in adult and pediatric patients aged 12 years and older with inadequately controlled chronic rhinosinusitis with nasal polyps (CRSwNP).
+- Chronic Rhinosinusitis with Nasal Polyps as an add-on maintenance treatment in adult and pediatric patients aged 12 years and older with inadequately controlled chronic rhinosinusitis with nasal polyps (CRSwNP).

-Limitations of Use: Not for the relief of acute bronchospasm. - Dupixent is supplied as a single-dose pre-filled pen and a single-dose pre-filled syringe.
+Limitations of Use: Not indicated for other forms of urticaria. - Dupixent is supplied as a single-dose pre-filled pen and a single-dose pre-filled syringe.
 Dupixent is administered via subcutaneous injection every 2-4 weeks.
-The pre-filled pen is only for use in adults and adolescents aged 12 years and older.

 - Common adverse reactions:

-- in patients with atopic dermatitis include injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus, other herpes simplex virus infection, dry eye, and eosinophilia.
+- in patients with atopic dermatitis (incidence ≥1%) include injection site reactions, conjunctivitis, blepharitis, oral herpes, keratitis, eye pruritus, other herpes simplex virus infection, dry eye, and eosinophilia.

-- in patients with asthma include injection site reactions, oropharyngeal pain, and eosinophilia.
+- in patients with asthma (incidence ≥1%) include injection site reactions, oropharyngeal pain, and eosinophilia.

-- in patients with chronic rhinosinusitis with nasal polyposis include injection site reactions, eosinophilia, insomnia, toothache, gastritis, arthralgia, and conjunctivitis.
+- in patients with chronic rhinosinusitis with nasal polyps (incidence ≥1%) include injection site reactions, eosinophilia, insomnia, toothache, gastritis, arthralgia, and conjunctivitis.

-- in patients with eosinophilic esophagitis include injection site reactions, upper respiratory tract infections, arthralgia, and herpes viral infections.
+- in patients with eosinophilic esophagitis (incidence ≥2%) include injection site reactions, upper respiratory tract infections, arthralgia, and herpes viral infections.

-- in patients with prurigo nodularis include nasopharyngitis, conjunctivitis, herpes infection, dizziness, myalgia, and diarrhea.
+- in patients with prurigo nodularis (incidence ≥2%) include nasopharyngitis, conjunctivitis, herpes infection, dizziness, myalgia, and diarrhea.

-- in patients with chronic obstructive pulmonary disease include viral infection, headache, nasopharyngitis, back pain, diarrhea, arthralgia, urinary tract infection, local administration reactions, rhinitis, eosinophilia, toothache, and gastritis.
+- in patients with chronic obstructive pulmonary disease (incidence ≥2%) include viral infection, headache, nasopharyngitis, back pain, diarrhea, arthralgia, urinary tract infection, local administration reactions, rhinitis, eosinophilia, toothache, and gastritis.

 Development timeline for Dupixent